wordofwarning/wordofwarning.org/hab/emergency/index.md

 We usually expect to present *about 25* short works throughout the building — so if you would like to take part in what is *probably* England's longest-running Live Art event, please read on for our open call…

-#### Emergency 25 Call for Proposals Opens on Friday 20 June
+#### Emergency 25 Open Call for Proposals
-Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts will be <a href="https://emergencymcr.posthaven.com" target="_blank">invited to submit proposals</a>.
+Artists working in Live Art, contemporary performance, time-based media, and interdisciplinary arts are now <a href="https://emergencymcr.posthaven.com" target="_blank">invited to submit proposals</a>.
 Work can be in any relevant artform/medium, though some live presence is desirable.

 Unbelievably — or maybe all too believably — in 2025 Emergency is celebrating its 25th birthday.
 In addition to calling for new and emerging artists and work, we are interested in hearing from artists who have performed at Emergency over the past 25 years, and have any ideas to celebrate this milestone!